miketonks/governor/README.md

 2015-07-10 16:10:52,461 INFO: Lock owner: postgresql1; I am postgresql2
-2015-07-10 16:10:52,461 INFO: does not have lock 2015-07-10 16:10:52,465 INFO: Governor Running: no action.  i am a secondary and i am following a leader 2015-07-10 16:11:02,483 INFO: Lock owner: postgresql1; I am postgresql2 2015-07-10 16:11:02,483 INFO: does not have lock 2015-07-10 16:11:02,487 INFO: Governor Running: no action.  i am a secondary and i am following a leader
+2015-07-10 16:10:52,461 INFO: does not have lock 2015-07-10 16:10:52,465 INFO: Governor Running: no action.  i am a secondary and i am following a leader
 ```

-Now kill the pg1 node and you will see, after a short while, that pg2 automatically reconfigures and takes over as primary
+Now kill the pg1 node and you will see, after a short while, that pg2 (or pg3)  automatically reconfigures and takes over as primary

+Bring pg1 back online and it will rejoin the cluster as a slave.